tetheuzzz/tetheuzzz/README.md

 - 👋 Hi, I’m @tetheuzzz
 - 👀 I’m interested in start in the job market as a developer, I am a beginner in this area but I want to explore the possible to be one of the best.
-- 🌱 I’m currently learning java, c#, already learned html and css.
+- 🌱 I’m currently learning java, already learned html and css.
 - 💞️ I’m looking to collaborate on developers willing to help me and share knowledge.
 - 📫 How to reach me:
 - email: lenazinflex@gmail.com